European shares fall after euro zone data, weak results

 The euro zone economy is expected to contract by 0.3 percent, versus previous expectations for a 0.5 rise, European Union data showed, pointing to a tough road ahead for corporate earnings, as well as governments trying to cut their deficits.

-Auto stocks, which are heavily exposed to domestic demand, were the biggest losers, shedding 1.7 percent, although the sector was still up 30 percent year to date.
+Auto stocks .SXAP, which are heavily exposed to domestic demand, were the biggest losers, shedding 1.7 percent, although the sector was still up 30 percent year to date.

 "It gave people a very easy reason to sell: 'I made my money, thank you very much'," said Erich Hauser, auto analyst at Credit Suisse.